Top of main content

 Families are exploring environmental, social and governance (ESG)-led investment approaches and products such as green bonds (which fund projects that have positive environmental or climate benefits), social bonds (directed to social projects in areas such as education, health and affordable housing), and sustainability linked bonds that encompass both social and environmental considerations.
 They are engaging in impact investing as well; the number of family foundations currently doing so has doubled since 2015.1

-The crisis has also changed the way family businesses operate, and they understand that to succeed long term, they need to create value for all stakeholders - employees, customers, suppliers, the environment and wider society.
+The crisis has also changed the way family businesses operate, and they understand that to succeed long term, they need to create value for all stakeholders - employees, clients, suppliers, the environment and wider society.
 Existing businesses can make positive changes through their supply chains and labour practices, for example, or by taking action towards net-zero carbon emissions goals.

 And, in the knowledge that their actions today will affect people's lives and the environment tomorrow, individuals are creating positive impact via their spending and consumption choices, sustainable energy use and recycling habits.